tonethar/IGME-330-Fall-2021/projects/code-style.md

 - Code that could throw an exception needs a `try/catch` or a `.catch()`:
   - ex. `JSON.parse()` throws an exception when the string can't be converted to valid JSON
   - ex. `fetch()` throws an exception when there is a network error
+- the amount of the grade deduction will vary in proportion to the severity of the error